Alhammanazil/learn-express/README.md

 4. Run the application:

     ```bash
-    npm start
+    nodemon index.js
     ```

-   The application will run at [http://localhost:3000](http://localhost:3000).
+   The application will run at [http://localhost:8080](http://localhost:8080).